rasteric/z3s5-lisp/docs/usermanual/manual.md

 ## Database Access

-The build tag `db` enables a database module with Sqlite3 support.
+The build tags `db` and `fts5` enable a database module with Sqlite3 support.
 See `(dump 'db.)` for available functions and consult the reference and help system for more information on them.
+The tag `fts5` is required if `db` is used, since the key-value module `kvdb` makes use of the fts5 text indexing features of Sqlite.
+So the tags always have to be combined.

+Take a look at `(dump 'kvdb)` for more information about the key-value database and look up `(help remember)` for information on the remember system.
+Basically, you can use `(remember key value)` to remember a value, `(recall key) => value` to recall it, and `(forget key)` to forget it.
+However, this requires `(init-remember)` to be executed first once.
+In the `z3` executable this is loaded in the local `init.lisp` file that also prints the start banner, but you might want to disable it if you don't use remember because it slows down startup.

 ## Language Stability